-Photoshopping: the process of altering digital images so that the main subject is placed in compromising or embarrassing situation.
+Photoshopping: The process of altering digital images so that the main subject is placed in compromising or embarrassing situations.
 For example, a person might photoshop a picture to append an animal’s face to a human’s body (or vice versa), or something much worse.

 Profile: When considered in the context of online social networking, this is a user-customized page that represents that person.
 Here, a person’s background, interests, and friends are listed to reflect who that person is or how that person would like to be seen.
 Pictures, biographical and contact information, and other interesting facts about the user are often included as well.

-Rage quitting: A condition in which gamers, through steady provoking, simply cannot take being killed (cheaply or otherwise) anymore and leave a online game game mid-match.
+Rage quitting: A condition in which gamers, through steady provoking, simply cannot take being killed (cheaply or otherwise) anymore and leave an online game mid-match.

 Screenshot: An image that is captured of what is shown on a phone, tablet, or computer screen.

 Secret: An app that gives users the ability to share what they are thinking and feeling with friends from their phone’s contact list, while remaining anonymous.

 Sexting: The sending or receiving of sexually explicit or sexually suggestive images or video via phone or the Internet.